When people first discover Regina Christmas Wish List (RCWL), they often have questions.

 Q) WHY BOTHER WITH STORIES?

-There are many charities meeting many needs at Christmas time.
-If you wish to mail a cheque or place a toy in a bin, there are many options!
+There are many charities operating at Christmas time.
+If one wishes to place a toy in a bin or a cheque in the mail, options abound!